 Buying a home is a huge purchase and spending a relatively small amount of money on a home inspection.
 This can help ensure there aren’t any unwanted surprises before you buy the house.

-A home inspection goes a long way in providing you peace of mind.
-Especially at a time when uncertainty, and a lack of confidence, are probably two of your most common emotions.
+A home inspection goes a long way in providing you peace of mind, especially at a time when uncertainty, and a lack of confidence, are probably two of your most common emotions.

 That being said, the last thing we want is a false sense of security given by someone who’s not qualified to be doing home inspections in the first place.

-It’s important to note, that home inspection industry regulations vary by region (state, city, county, etc.).
+It’s important to note that home inspection industry regulations vary by region (state, city, county, etc.).
 Some have extensive requirements to be a licensed home inspector, some have minimal requirements, and some have none at all.